← Back to Buyer Guides

 Can MatrixFlows really handle technical documentation as well as Document360?

 What MatrixFlows adds: the same technical content serves multiple audiences with different context.
-API docs visible to developers.
-Implementation guides visible to partners.
-High-level overviews visible to customers.
+API docs visible to developers, implementation guides visible to partners, high-level overviews visible to customers.
 One source, three deployed experiences.

 What does multi-audience enablement look like in practice?